Agnes Chow

-Agnes Chow Ting (周庭; born 3 December 1996) is a Hong Kong politician and social activist.
-She is a former member of the Standing Committee of Demosisto and former spokesperson of Scholarism.
-Her candidacy for the 2018 Hong Kong Island by-election, supported by the pro-democracy camp, was blocked by authorities, due to her party's advocacy of self-determination for Hong Kong.
-She was arrested in August 2019, during the 2019–2020 Hong Kong protests, for her role in a protest at police headquarters two months earlier, and sentenced to 10 months in jail in December 2020.
-She was again arrested for the National Security charge of 'collusion with foreign forces' in August 2020, albeit released on bail the day after.
-Chow went into exile in Canada in September 2023 to pursue a master’s degree at OCAD University, from which she graduated in 2025.
+Agnes Chow Ting (周庭; born 3 December 1996) is a Hong Kong political candidate and social activist.
+She is a former member of the Standing Committee and Deputy Secretary-General of Demosisto and former spokesperson of Scholarism.
+In these capacities, she became known for her pro-democracy activism.

+Her candidacy for the 2018 Hong Kong Island by-election under the Demosisto banner, supported by the pro-democracy camp, was blocked by authorities, due to her party's advocacy towards self-determination for Hong Kong.

+She was arrested in August 2019, during the 2019–2020 Hong Kong protests, for her role in a protest at police headquarters two months earlier, and in December 2020 was sentenced to 10 months in jail.
+She was released in June 2021.

+She was also arrested for the National Security charge of 'collusion with foreign forces' in August 2020, but was released on bail the day after.
+In December 2023, she revealed she skipped bail on the national security charge and went into exile in Canada in September 2023 to pursue a master’s degree at OCAD University, from which she graduated in 2025.

 Personal life

-Chow has described her upbringing as apolitical.
-Her social activism began around the age of 15, after being inspired by a Facebook post with thousands of young people agitating for change.
-According to Chow, her Catholic upbringing had an influence on her participation in social movements.
+Agnes Chow was born on 3 December 1996 in Hong Kong during British colonial rule.
+She has described her household as apolitical.
+Her social activism began around the age of 15, after being inspired by a Facebook post with thousands of young people agitating against education overhauls.
+According to Chow, her Catholic upbringing had an influence on her participation in social movements: she stated the religion's basis is "that we need to learn how to care about people who need help..."

-In 2014, Chow attended Hong Kong Baptist University, where she studied government and international relations.
+In 2014, Chow began attending Hong Kong Baptist University, where she studied government and international relations.
 In 2018, Chow deferred her final year of university studies in order to run in the Hong Kong Island by-election.
-Chow also renounced her British nationality, which was a qualification requirement mandated by the Basic Law.

-Chow is fluent in Cantonese, Mandarin, English, and Japanese.
-She taught herself Japanese by watching anime.
-Chow has made appearances in Japanese media, interviews, and news programmes.
-Media outlets in Japan have referred to her as the "Goddess of Democracy" (民主の女神) for her role in Hong Kong's pro-democracy movement.
+Chow is fluent in Cantonese, Mandarin, English, and Japanese, and taught herself Japanese by watching Japanese variety shows.
+Chow has appeared in Japanese media, interviews, and news programmes.

-In February 2020, Chow launched a YouTube channel, where she uploaded vlogging videos in Cantonese and Japanese.
+In February 2020, Chow launched a YouTube channel, where she uploaded vlogging videos in both Cantonese and Japanese.
+She has also reviewed viral clips, including one review of a video of a police officer where she was dressed as Uncle Roger.
 As of December 2020, Chow had over 300,000 subscribers.

-On 28 June 2021, local Hong Kong media reported that Chow's Facebook profile had been deleted.
-Chow did not respond to reporter questions on whether she deleted her profile on her own.